ibm-cloud-docs/watsonxdata/bi_tools.md

 {: #abt_bi}

-watsonx.data can integrate with varoious power bi tools to leverga ethe functionality of visualizing the data in watsonx.data using their capability of visualization of data.
+watsonx.data can integrate with varoious power bi tools to levergae the functionality of data visualization.
+You can integrate with the following BI visualization tools and get your watsonx.data data visualy analyzed and generate insights from the analysis.

+ the data in watsonx.data using their capability of visualization of data.